intel-iot-devkit/how-to-code-samples/doorbell/java/README.md

 ## Introduction

-This smart doorbell application is part of a series of how-to Intel IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.
+This smart doorbell application is part of a series of how-to Intel IoT code sample exercises using the Intel® Interent of Things (IoT) Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>
-- Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
+- Connect the Intel Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
-- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
-- Run this code sample in Intel® IoT Developer Kit version of Eclipse, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Edison or Intel® Galileo board.<br>
+- Run this code sample in Intel IoT Developer Kit version of Eclipse, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel Edison or Intel® Galileo board.<br>
-- Store the doorbell ring data using Azure Redis Cache* from Microsoft* Azure*, cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
+- Store the doorbell ring data using Azure Redis Cache* from Microsoft Azure*, cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.

 ## What it is

-Using an Intel® Edison board, this project lets you create a smart doorbell that:
+Using an Intel Edison board, this project lets you create a smart doorbell that:
-- issues an audible notification whenever the doorbell is rung;
+- issues an audible notification whenever the doorbell is rung.
-- issues a visual notification whenever the doorbell is rung;
+- issues a visual notification whenever the doorbell is rung.
 - keeps track of visitors using cloud-based data storage.

 ## How it works